-A new way of storing data
+Object storage: A new way of storing data

-Dynamic management to create value
+Benefit from dynamic management to create value

-In our digital economy, social platforms and connected objects produce terabytes and even petabytes of data which must be stored, protected and processed more dynamically.
+In our digital economy, social platforms and connected objects produce terabytes and even petabytes of data, which must be stored, protected and processed more dynamically.
 “Thanks to metadata, the components are easier to retrieve and subsequently to exploit.
 Smart interfaces simplify the use of information contained in each file, by cross-referencing the data relating to various elements more easily”, develops Gérard Miceli.

 Object storage also offers other kinds of advantages.
 The first one consists in the fact that it is more affordable for those seeking to store large volumes of data.
 “In addition, the technology was specially designed to guarantee long-term protection and integrity of the data, says Yuri Colombi.
 Whereas the elements were previously accessed from the hard drive, this new storage method protects and encrypts each object individually.
 In this way, it is possible to meet the most stringent regulatory requirements.
 Object storage integrates the mechanisms for reading and writing the elements by design, thereby guaranteeing redundancy and automatic error correction.”

-Cyber-Resilience: sustainably-stored data
+Benefit from Cyber-Resilience: sustainably-stored data

 With object storage, no need to have many backups anymore.
 Moreover, many stakeholders are now turning to this technology to sustainably store their system backups, and in notably those still stored on tape.
 “The technology underpins a drive towards improving organisations’ Cyber-Resilience.
 Once the data has been saved in this environment, it is guaranteed to be protected and preserved for a long time and easily retrieved”, explains Gérard Miceli.